OSGConnect/connectbook/start/data/stashcache.md

 		#Transfer input files
 		transfer_input_files = stash:///osgconnect/public/<username>/<dir>/<filename>, <other files>
-		requirements = (OSGVO_OS_STRING =?= "RHEL 7")

 		...other submit file details...

-**Note how the `/public` directory is mapped to the `/osgconnect/public` namespace under StashCache.
-For example, if the data file is located at `/public/<username>/samples/sample01.dat`, then the `stashcp` command to transfer this file into your current working directory on the compute host would be:**
+**Note how the `/public` mount (visible on the login node) corresponds to the `/osgconnect/public` namespace across the OSG's StashCache system.
+For example, if the data file is located at `/public/<username>/samples/sample01.dat`, then the `stash:///` URL to transfer this file to the job's working directory on the execute point would be:**

 	 stash:///osgconnect/public/<username>/samples/sample01.dat

-# Use StashCache To Transfer Larger Output Files To `/public`
+# Use StashCache to Transfer Larger Output Files to the Data Origin

+For output, users should use the **`stashcp`** command within their job executable, which will transfer the user's specified file to the specific location in the data origin:

-To transfer larger output files (>1GB) back to your `/public` directory (which is necessary to later access your results).
-[Note that you should NEVER list `/public` locations within the submit file (for transfer) or submit jobs from within `/public`](https://support.opensciencegrid.org/support/solutions/articles/12000002985).
+[Remember that you should NEVER list a `/public` location within the submit file (e.g. in 'transfer_output_remaps`) or submit jobs from within `/public`](https://support.opensciencegrid.org/support/solutions/articles/12000002985).

-1. Add the necessary details to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that have access StashCache and to OSG Connect modules.
+1. Add the necessary details to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that have access to the `stashcp` module (among other OSG-supported modules).

 		# StashCache submit file example